scubajorgen/GarminTrackConverter/README.md

 mvn clean install
 ```

-When you run the application from the root directory, e.g.
+You can run the application from Netbeans or from the root directory:

 ```
 java -jar target/GarminTrackConverter.jar
 ```
-it uses the configuration file /garmintrackconverter.json.
+It uses the configuration file ```/garmintrackconverter.json```.
 It simulates USB devices.
-The file usbsim.txt defines the devices that are simulated to be connected to the USB port.
+The file ```/usbsim.txt``` defines the devices that are simulated to be connected to the USB port.

 ```
 ###########################################################